Auto Insurance Adjusters

-An experienced attorney from Rodriguez & Williamson, PLLC will be able to properly value your claim to ensure that you don't accept a fast settlement offer and leave money on the table.
-We are familiar with the applicable laws in your case, which means that we can advise you on what insurance adjusters can and can't do.
+An experienced attorney will be able to properly value your claim to ensure that you don't accept a fast settlement offer, and leave money on the table.
+We are familiar with the applicable laws, which means that we can advise you on what insurance adjusters can and can't do.
 Ultimately, we will work with you and your family to make sure that you get the best settlement offer possible while handling all of the difficult negotiations.

 Personal injury lawyers can help in non-auto accident cases, too.
-Insurance adjusters are involved in all types of personal injury cases, like:
+Insurance adjusters are involved in all types of personal injury cases, such as: